 The result of this resivion a text whose first part is written in a concise, yet elegant language.
 It describes the method to use places of vital energy for tombs.
 These energies would pacify the remains of a corpse and profit the living.
 The importance of water for tombs was rater higher as that of winds (the Chinese word of geomancy is fengshui 風水 "wind and water").
 The Zangshu is the first Chinese book that mentions the term fengshui.
 Based on these premises the text describes concrete methods to select an ideal and auspicious burying place.

-The Zangshu is included in the reprint series Siku quanshu 四庫全書, Xuejin taoyuan 學津討原, Dili daquan 地理大全 and Jindai mishu 津逮秘書.
+The Zangshu is included in the series Siku quanshu 四庫全書, Xuejin taoyuan 學津討原, Dili daquan 地理大全 and Jindai mishu 津逮秘書.
 In most of these collections the Zangshu is called Zangjing 葬經 "Classic of burial".
-This is somewhat misleading because there is also another book called Zangjing which was written by a master called Qingwuzi 青烏子 "Master Green Crow", who is sometimes identifed with Prince Chulizi 樗里子 from the state of Qin 秦.
+This is somewhat misleading because there is also another book called Zangjing that was written by a master called Qingwuzi 青烏子 "Master Green Crow", who is sometimes identified with Prince Chulizi 樗里子 from the state of Qin 秦.